 For the kids

-The little boy loves motorcycles and was thrilled with a delivery of stuffed animals.
-The 10 year-old girl is interested in medical equipment (perhaps wants to be a doctor — but is probably old enough that she’d likely be happier with a real stethoscope or blood pressure machine and the like, than with toy versions).
+The little boy loves motorcycles, and enjoyed a set of foam blocks quite a bit.
+The 10-year-old girl is interested in medical equipment (perhaps wants to be a doctor — but is probably old enough that she’d likely be happier with a real stethoscope or blood pressure machine and the like, than with toy versions).
+She might also enjoy coloring books.
 The one-year-old would benefit from toddler toys, blocks, etc. She also needs a booster car seat.
-The 14 year-old likes to cook, so any kitchen equipment is a winner.
-And the 16 year old would love some painting supplies.
+The 14-year-old likes to cook, so any kitchen equipment is a winner.
+She’s also interested in fashion design.
+And the 16-year-old would love some painting supplies.

 School supplies

-They have a few notebooks and the like, but we can imagine them benefitting from sketchbooks, scissors, colored pencils, etc. if you’ve got some kicking around.
+They have a few notebooks and the like, but they would benefit from backpacks, sketchbooks, scissors, colored pencils, etc. if you’ve got some kicking around.

 School uniforms